mpcjanssen/tcljupyter/README.md

 Jupyter will use the `kernel.json` file to start the kernel (passing the connection file as the first parameter).

 ### Docker
-The `docker*` folders contain `Dockerfile`s for building a tcljupyter container based on alpine.
+The `docker` folders contains a `Dockerfile` for building a tcljupyter container based on alpine.
 An example `docker-compose.yml` files is provided.

 Prebuilt images for amd64 and arm64 are on [Docker Hub](https://hub.docker.com/r/mpcjanssen/tcljupyter).